-- A virus called adenovirus can sometimes cause a serious and prolonged conjunctivitis.
+- A virus called adenovirus can cause a very red and prolonged conjunctivitis.

 - Conjunctivitis in newborn babies can be caused by germs called chlamydia or gonorrhoea.
-These are serious sexually transmitted infections and need urgent treatment if they affect the eye of babies.
-(If a mother has one of these infections in her vagina, it can be passed on to the eye of their baby during childbirth.)
+These are sexually transmitted infections in adults; however, babies can acquire them from the birth canal.
+They need urgent treatment if they affect the eyes of babies.
+(If a mother has one of these infections in her vagina, it can be passed on to the eye of her baby during childbirth.)
 Note: this is different to the very common sticky eye of newborn babies, caused by a blocked tear duct.
 A blocked tear duct with sticky eye does not cause redness and inflammation of the conjunctiva.
-See separate leaflet called Tear Duct Blockage in Babies for details.
+See separate leaflet called Tear Duct Blockage in Babies for more details.

 - Some adults develop conjunctivitis due to chlamydia.

 - Conjunctivitis can sometimes be just one part of a more serious infection of deeper structures of the eye.
 This may be indicated by eye pain, reduced vision, or swelling around the eye.

 What are the symptoms of common infective conjunctivitis?

 - Infective conjunctivitis usually spreads to both eyes.
 The whites of the eyes look inflamed and may be red or pink.